 My rating: 5 of 5 stars

-Suitable for ages 14 and up.
+Highly recommended for ages 13 and up.
+Very, very creepy.